 Each group has a junta (a board of directors) and a group leader, who coordinates the business logistics of the cooperative.
 While a rotating leadership is healthy and strengthens the group as more women learn what is necessary to keep things working well, when a group has a good leader, they often keep her in that position, overseen by the junta, which does change every year or two.

-The women we work with are young and single, women with whole families intact, single mothers, women whose husbands work far away so are only home occasionally, women whose husbands are drunk and lost to a useful life at best and are abusive at worst, and widows — all of which is to say women in every kind of life situation.
+The women we work with are young and single, women with whole families intact, single mothers, women whose husbands work far away so are only home occasionally, women whose husbands drink and lost to a useful life at best and are abusive at worst, and widows — all of which is to say women in every kind of life situation.
 Workshops that include the concept of self-esteem are amazing to them, and the possibility and legality of women’s rights is something they are getting a better handle on all the time.